Xceptance/xlt-documentation/content/en/xtc/loadtesting/160-start-lt.md

 Popup after clicking _Abort Load Test_ in a test run which is currently STARTING.
 {{< /image >}}

+Right after a user has clicked the _Abort Load Test_ button, the button will be disabled for the current user as well as _for all other users_.
+This is to indicate that the abort procedure is in progress.

 {{% note notitle %}}
 Please note that only [Google Machines](../155-lt-settings/#machine-configuration) provisioned by XTC itself will be deprovisioned automatically after the test is aborted.
 You will need to shut down any Custom Machines you added yourself.
 {{% /note %}}